Vertumnus/garmin-ioBrokerVis/README.md

 ## App flow and navigation

 First of all the widget try to connect to your ioBroker instance.
 On an error the widget shows the ioBroker icon framed with a red circle and the error description and/or code.
 On success the widget shows the first configured _Space_.

+### Touch screen devices

 If you have configured switches or buttons you can interact with the related _Objects_ by tapping on them.
 By Tapping on the _Space_ icon you can refresh the view to get updated states.
 Wiping up and down you can navigate through the _Spaces_ (it's the standard navigation on garmin devices to navigate to the next or previous page).

+### Devices without touch screen

+To navigate though the _Spaces_ use the buttons _Up_ and _Down_.
+You can refresh the view by pressing the button _Enter_.
+To interact with the _Objects_ you must use the menu (see next passage).

+### Interaction via menu

+You can interact with the _Objects_ by using the menu. **For devices without touch screen this is the only way to change the state of an _Object_**.
+To open the menu simply press the button _Menu_.
+The upcoming menu shows you a list of the _Objects_ from the current selected _Space_.
+To change the state of an _Object_ navigate (button _Up_ or _Down_) to the menu item and select (button _Enter_) it.
+With the button _Back_ you can navigate back to the _Space_.

 ## Preconditions